Last updated: March 2020

 HPB was awarded “Hurun blockchain innovators TOP 50 projects” award.
 They also received the “Blockchain infrastracture with most potential 2017” award at the Financial Technology Introduction awards.

-HPB takes global warming seriously.
+HPB takes energy savingseriously.
 They made a minor adjustment and replaced the fan of BOE unit with an energy efficient sustainable heat sink to make nodes more eco-friendly.

-HPB shared a sneak peak of the CEO Xiaoming Wang working on what appears to be a “quad-BOE”.
-In one of early bi-weekly reports the team announced that TPS linearly increases with the number of BOE units on the board.
+HPB shared a sneak peak of the CEO Xiaoming Wang working on what appears to be a quad-BOE.
+In one of the early bi-weekly reports the team announced that TPS linearly increases with the number of BOE units on the board.
 Releasing “quad-BOE” would therefore significantly increase TPS performance, but there’s no need for that now.
-It will take a good couple of years to reach the current 5000 TPS potential on a regular basis.
+It will take a while to test the current 5000 TPS average potential on a regular basis.
 The BOE hardware is already giving HPB huge advantage over “software-only” projects and this advantage will be even more significant in future.

 Thank you for reading

 If you hold any HPB and you'd like to support our activities, you can do so by voting for NitroNode any day of the year.
 Thank you for your support!

 Sources and interesting links:

 https://www.youtube.com/watch?v=674FSw__JuQ&t=1 — very informative interview with Danny Rowshandel from HPB, hosted by Brad Laurie.
 Highly recommended.